 All of the improvement of the implementation of the Integrated Education System in Brunei Darussalam was a response to the call to solve the Muslim dilemma of the of education.
-The exploration dual system of its philosophy and design models reflects the suggested by Muslim Islamic model. as scholars intellectuals.
-The curriculum model is founded Tauihid perspective as a way to develop, by of integration, an outstanding and balanced student in spiritual, terms intellectual, emotional, social development without neglecting the nation's physical aspirations. philosophy and This is in line with the consensus arrived 313 scholars at bv who First the World gathered in Mecca at Muslim Education, which held at the was Hotel Intercontinental, Al-Mukaramah, March 31from 1977 thus: "Education should aim at the balanced growth of the total personality of man spirit, intellect, rational training of Man's self, bodily The training feelings and senses. imparted to must be such that faith is infused into whole of his personality and creates in him an emotional attachment to Islam and enables to follow the Qur' an and the Sunnah and be governed by the Islamic System of values willingly and joyfully he may proceed to the realization of his status as Khalifatullah, to whom Allah has the promised authority of the universe" (AI-Attas, 1979, p.158-9).
+The exploration dual system of its philosophy and design models reflects the true suggested by Muslim Islamic model. as scholars and intellectuals.
+The curriculum model is founded on the Tauihid perspective as a way to develop, by means of integration, an outstanding and balanced student in spiritual, terms of intellectual, emotional, social and development without neglecting the nation's physical aspirations. philosophy and This is in line with the consensus arrived 313 scholars at bv who First the World gathered in Mecca at Conference Muslim Education, which held at the on was Hotel Intercontinental, Al-Mukaramah, March 31from 1977 thus: "Education should April 8, aim at the balanced growth of the total personality of man through spirit, intellect, rational the training of Man's self, bodily The training feelings and senses. imparted to a Muslim must be such that faith is infused into the whole of his personality and creates in him an emotional attachment ,to Islam and enables him to follow the Qur' an and the Sunnah and be governed by the Islamic System of values willingly and joyfully SO he may proceed to the realization of his status that as Khalifatullah, to whom Allah has the promised authority of the universe" (AI-Attas, 1979, p.158-9).

-this beautiful But, it is regrettable that and worthwhile effort was implemented in Brunei Darussalam for only two years, from January 3, 2004, to 2005. opposition December There have been and complaints regarding the system, and survey findings that there are five demonstrate main issues of challenges concerning the implementation the Integrated Education System.
-The first is the lack education of knowledge on the issue of dualism in among teachers; the second is misunderstanding and the incorrect perceptions regarding aims and curriculum structure of the system; the third is the of infrastructure and facilities; the fourth lack is the working culture and attitudes among teachers: the fifth is and insufficient acknowledgement of the implementation of the system.
+this beautiful But, it is regrettable that and worthwhile effort was implemented in Brunei Darussalam for only two years, from January 3, 2004, to 2005. opposition December There have been and complaints regarding the system, and survey findings that there are five demonstrate main issues and of challenges concerning the implementation the Integrated Education System.
+The first is the lack education of knowledge on the issue of dualism in among teachers; the second is misunderstanding and the incorrect perceptions regarding aims and curriculum structure of the system; the third is the of infrastructure and facilities; the fourth lack is the working culture and attitudes among teachers; the fifth is and insufficient acknowledgement of the implementation of the system.53

 It is our view that the system should have been given the chance to improve and develop further.
-In the future, it is suggested that any proposed changes presented the system should be much earlier to school administrators the teachers, and public.
-Furthermore. booklet containing information a should be provided. the new system This should by clear briefings, the supplemented creation on the MOE web site, to the new system presentation of workshops on how to run the new system and clearly identified points of contact who can explain the system.
+In the future, it is suggested that any proposed changes to presented the system should be much earlier to school administrators the teachers, and public.
+Furthermore. booklet containing information about а should be provided. the new system This should be by clear briefings, the supplemented creation of a link on the MOE web site, to the new system presentation of workshops on how to run the new system in and clearly identified points of contact who can schools, explain the system.